Please provide your zip code to see plans in your area.

 Medicaid also helps “full duals” by covering services that Medicare doesn’t cover, such as long-term care (explained later in this article).

 A smaller segment of dual-eligibles – “partial duals” – qualifies to have Medicaid pay some but not all expenses, such as Medicare premiums and/or cost-sharing.
-So if you’re a “partial dual,” you would not be covered for Medicaid-only services; rather, you’d receive Medicaid’s help covering what could otherwise be your cost sharing for Medicare-covered services.
+So if you’re a “partial dual,” you would not be covered for Medicaid-only services; rather, you’d receive Medicaid’s help covering your Medicare premiums and your cost-sharing for Medicare-covered services.

 Generally, “partial duals” have income and assets that may be low – but not low enough to qualify for full Medicaid benefits in their state.